ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 If an {{site.data.keyword.messagehub}} service instance is configured to use [customer-managed encryption](/docs/EventStreams?topic=EventStreams-managing_encryption), the service must also be granted the ability to connect to the selected IBM Key Management Services.

 The administrator of the account can set this up as follows:
-1. Add a service reference for the '{{site.data.keyword.messagehub}}’ service to the required network zone.
+1. Add a service reference for the {{site.data.keyword.messagehub}} service to the required network zone.
 2. Ensure that access from this zone is permitted by way of the context-based restrictions rules applicable to other Cloud services.

 For more information about service reference creation, see [Service references](/docs/account?topic=account-context-restrictions-whatis#service-attribute){: external}.